dpritchard/web-pritchard-co/contact.md

 # Contact

-I am contracted to Te Rūnanga o Ngāi Tahu as Principal Scientist within the [Te Ao Tūroa][TAT] Mahinga Kai team.
+I am based in Dunedin (New Zealand) and I am currently contracted to Te Rūnanga o Ngāi Tahu as Principal Scientist within the [Te Ao Tūroa][TAT] Mahinga Kai team.

-I am based in Dunedin, and part of my job is to support research in the [Department of Marine Science][MARINE] and the [Te Tiaki Mahinga Kai][TMK] research group at the [University of Otago][UoO].
+As part of the [Te Tiaki Mahinga Kai][TMK] partnership I work with staff and students to support research at the [Department of Marine Science][MARINE] at the [University of Otago][UoO].

 [MARINE]: http://www.otago.ac.nz/marinescience
 [UoO]: http://www.otago.ac.nz